ban-m/dyss/README.md

 If you are interested in the log files of our experiments, please see [this repo](https://github.com/ban-m/readuntillogfiles).
 These include IDs of reads marked as "rejected"/"accepted."

 To benchmark my implementation by pre-recorded data,please see [this repo](https://github.com/ban-m/long_reference_speedcheck) for speed checking and [this one](https://github.com/ban-m/score_calculate) for precision/sensitivity.
 I recommend using these repositories rather than using read until API with a bulk-fast5 file.
-(Due to migration from BitBucket to GitHub, these repositories are currently unavailable.
-2020/09/09)

 ## Updates 2020/09/08